tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

 IMAGE SPEC

-    NOTE that at this point the only domain supported is `registry.cplane.cloud`.
-Other registries may be added in the future.
+    NOTE that a default registry of `registry.hub.docker.com` is used.

     Valid images can be defined using the grammar